dastrm/StokesFlow.jl/README.md

 * For the specific parameter combination of **both** `USE_GPU=true` **and** `--check-bounds=yes`, the results of the Stokes Solver are different, and thus the reference tests don't pass.
 This is very strange, especially since no bounds check ever fails.

 * To model actually interesting phenomena, the physics could be extended in various ways.
 For example, coupling with the heat equation, different heating mechanisms and heat-dependent changes in material properties could be implemented.

+* Advanced marker functionality such as injecting markers where there are too few, is not implemented.

 ## TODO